Han Jae-rim

+Early life and education

+Han Jae-rim was born on July 14th, 1975 in Jeju Province.
+He attended Jeju National University of Education High School and later studied English Literature at Jeju National University before switching to film directing at Seoul Institute of the Arts.
+He graduated from Seoul Institute of the Arts in 1998.

 Career

+2003 to 2009: Beginnings
-Born in 1975, Han Jae-rim graduated from Seoul Institute of the Arts in 1998.
-He began his filmmaking career in 2003 as an assistant director and script editor for Min Byung-chun's Natural City.

-Han was the runner-up for Best Screenplay at the Korean Film Council (KOFIC) Screenplay Contest in 2003 with To Do or Not to Do, which he had co-written with Go Yoon-hee.
-Retitled Rules of Dating, it became his directorial debut in 2005.
+Han started his filmmaking career in 2003 as an assistant director and script editor for Min Byung-chun's film Natural City.
+In the same year, he was the runner-up for Best Screenplay at the Korean Film Council (KOFIC) Screenplay Contest with To Do or Not to Do, co-written with Go Yoon-hee.
+The script was later adapted into his directorial debut, Rules of Dating, in 2005.
 Featuring sexually frank dialogue between teacher colleagues played by Park Hae-il and Kang Hye-jung, the film explored controversial gender politics, sexual harassment and moral relativism in a cynical and unsettling take on the romantic comedy.
 Rules of Dating drew critical praise and became a sleeper hit with 1.6 million admissions.
 Han won Best Screenplay at the Blue Dragon Film Awards, along with Best New Director at the Busan Film Critics Awards and the Grand Bell Awards.

 Han, Kim Jee-woon and Yim Pil-sung then signed on to each shoot a short film for the omnibus Doomsday Book in 2006.
 Han's segment "The Christmas Gift" was supposed to have been a science-fiction musical retelling of O. Henry's The Gift of the Magi, but it was never shot after financing fell through.
 The film was later released in 2012, but without Han's involvement (Kim and Yim co-directed the third short with a completely new script).

 In 2007, he wrote and directed his second film, The Show Must Go On.
 Starring Korea's top actor Song Kang-ho as a mid-level gangster dealing with family and work troubles, Han injected off-kilter comedy and pathos into the Korean film noir genre.
-The Show Must Go On won Best Film at the Blue Dragon Film Awards and the Korean Association of Film Critics Awards.
+The Show Must Go On won Best Film at the 28th Blue Dragon Film Awards and the Korean Association of Film Critics Awards.

 Han entered pre-production for his purported third film, Trace in 2009.
 Based on the webtoon of the same title, it follows a young man who wakes up from a coma with superpowers after an assault that took his father's life.
 But despite winning the Kodak Award (with a cash prize of US$17,000) at the Busan International Film Festival's Pusan Promotion Plan, Han was unable to secure financing for the US$7.7 million blockbuster, and the project was shelved.